AT&T announced today that it would deliver the first commercial 5G device, the Netgear Nighthawk 5G Mobile Hotspot, in three days, on December 21st.

 The new 5G standard will likely change all that.

 How 5G will change the future of Internet access

-Lower latency: 5G is capable of delivering single-digit latency (or lag).
+- Lower latency: 5G is capable of delivering single-digit latency (or lag).
 This means not only it’s better for real-time communication such as VoIP or gaming, but it’s also suitable for critical and sensitive tasks.
-Just for reference, presently a good cable connection has the latency of around 6 to 13 mini-seconds.
+For reference, presently, a good cable connection has a latency of around 6 to 13 milliseconds.

 Come to think about it, 5G can also enable those living in a remote area without the infrastructure for traditional broadband to have fast and affordable Internet access.